 Most cancer treatments have the potential to affect fertility.
 The major effect of cancer treatment on male reproductive potential is via chemotherapy- or radiation-induced damage to sperm or sperm production, although cranial radiation can impact on the hypothalamic-pituitary axis, and surgery to reproductive or pelvic organs can also affect fertility.
-An individual's fertility outcome is influenced by the type and extent of disease and the treatment given [7, 21, 113].
+An individual's fertility outcome is influenced by the type and extent of disease and the treatment given [7, 22, 118].

-Research suggests that children born to male cancer survivors are not more likely to have birth defects, genetic disorders or chromosomal abnormalities [50-53].
-However, higher rates of sperm aneuploidy (incorrect number of chromosomes) have been reported for up to 18 months after chemotherapy and radiotherapy for Hodgkin's Lymphoma and testicular cancer, suggesting that there may be risks associated with having children or providing sperm for banking during this time [42].
-The timeframe considered safe to conceive a child or bank sperm is twelve months post completion of treatment [114].
-There is an increased risk of birth defects associated with assisted reproductive technologies [54-58, 60, 115].
-Recent research suggests this risk may not be significant for IVF when rates of birth defects are adjusted for parental factors, but there are risks associated with ICSI [59, 60].
+Research suggests that children born to male cancer survivors are not more likely to have birth defects, genetic disorders, or chromosomal abnormalities [53-56].
+However, higher rates of sperm aneuploidy (incorrect number of chromosomes) have been reported for up to 18 months after chemotherapy and radiotherapy for Hodgkin's Lymphoma and testicular cancer, suggesting that there may be risks associated with having children or providing sperm for banking during this time [45].
+The timeframe considered safe to conceive a child or bank sperm is twelve months post completion of treatment [119].
+There is an increased risk of birth defects associated with assisted reproductive technologies [57-61, 63, 120,121].
+Recent research suggests this risk may not be significant for IVF when rates of birth defects are adjusted for parental factors, but there are risks associated with as intracytoplasmic sperm injection (ICSI) [62,64].

-It is recommended patients should have their fertility status evaluated approximately 1 year post therapy assess for return of natural fertility, in which case, consideration should be given to the destruction of banked sperm [22].
+It is recommended patients should have their fertility status evaluated approximately 1-year post therapy to assess for return of natural fertility.
+Culturally appropriate consideration should be given to the disposal or return of the banked sperm [23].